AI for Workforce Program in the US

 Empowers students with the necessary AI skills for employability in the digital economy.

-Why Implement AI for Workforce?
+Why is AI for Workforce Important?

 The Artificial Intelligence (AI) field is booming, and as a country, developing an AI workforce is critical to remaining globally competitive.
 Demand for AI skills is expected to grow exponentially over the next three years and drive a need for workers to learn new technical skills across industries.
 A 2021 survey of higher education educators and IT decision-makers found that 69% of all respondents sensed increasing demand from employers for graduates with AI technical skills.